-Related: My Travel Guide to San Francisco
+Related: My Day Travel Guide to Lisbon

 Day 5 began at Quinta Da Regaleira.
 The gardens, stone structures and caves were magnificent, although the grounds were not signposted as well as other monuments we visited earlier in the week.
 The cafe was in a lovely spot at the by the entrance at the base of the grounds, with plenty of options and quick service.
 Adding to the experience, at the entrance of the main house on the grounds, an excellent band played some pop classics.

 After leaving Quinta Da Regaleria, we stopped by some quaint souvenir shops in Sintra.
 Our next stop was Azenhas do Mar.
 This place is simply a must see, and left us breathless.
 The beach at the bottom of the valley is surrounded by white, picturesque homes.
 The beach bar, with pools, was a real highlight of our trip.
 We took our time, watching the world go by with some bar food and drinks, listening to mellow Portuguese house played by the bar DJ.